- Learning disabilities affect how you learn in a specific area, such as reading or writing.

 What are learning disabilities?

 In Australia, up to 1 in every 10 people has a learning disability.
-The most common ones are:

 What are the symptoms of learning disabilities?

-What are the causes of learning disabilities?
+What causes a learning disability?

 How are learning disabilities diagnosed?

 If you think your child has a learning disability, it's important to get them assessed.
 The earlier your child gets help, the greater their chances of success.
 This is called early intervention.